Relintai/the_tower/README.md

 You can either just get an executable at the [releases tab](https://github.com/Relintai/the_tower/releases), or you can build one yourself see [here](#compiling).

+You can also try a live version running in the browser [here](https://relintai.github.io/the_tower/).

+Unfortunately the web editor needs custom http headers to work and I can't set that up from github.io, so right now I don't have a hosted version of that.

 Uses GLES3, and is loaded with effects.
 It will likely make low powered devices (like phones) cry.

 Should work on all platforms (even when there is no threading available).\